lambda-guided-projects/notes/forms.md

 ## onSubmit listner in React
-THis is much like the `submit` event handler
+This is much like the `submit` event handler

 ## Guided Project

 1. simple form.
 2. show how to create a controlled component and what that means
-3.
+3. measure understanding of uncontrolled vs controlled components